Planning a submission

 The trainee has not made any entries in the reflective journal.
 Reflection is an important skill that may be assessed as part of FRCPath or the Professional Doctorate.
 Trainees may or may not wish to take the opportunity to practise their reflection skills in the e-portfolio.

-Alternatively, the trainee may, with the support of her supervisor, be focusing on important assessments for the Professional Doctorate or FRCPath and she/he may plan to dedicate a specific period of time for completing work-based assessment.
+Alternatively the trainee may, with the support of their supervisor, be focusing on important assessments for the Professional Doctorate or FRCPath and they may plan to dedicate a specific period of time for completing work-based assessment.
 In this case, the trainee should alert the Professional Lead at the NSHCS to ensure that this is not perceived as a failure to engage with work-based assessment.

 Comments